CAMCAD

 Acknowledgments

-The workshop is organised by the University of Oxford Child-Centred AI Design Lab team and colleagues from University College London, University of Oulu, Raspberry Pi Foundation, and University of Edinburgh.
+The workshop was organised by the University of Oxford Child-Centred AI Design Lab team and colleagues from University College London, University of Oulu, Raspberry Pi Foundation, and University of Edinburgh.

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.